 The current methodology for estimating expenditures for the ensuing biennium has been developed by the technical work group and approved by the Economic and Revenue Forecast Council (ERFC).
 The general approach to estimating ensuing biennia costs for current programs and growth in entitlement programs is by applying a historical growth factor to the second fiscal year (FY) for agency base budgets and for the cost or savings associated with each budget item to derive the ensuing biennia by FY.
 The historical growth factors used to estimate increased costs in the subsequent fiscal biennium are updated each biennium by the technical work group and adopted by the ERFC.
+For the 2022 growth factor update cycle, the ERFC moved to not update the prior growth factors due to variations in growth factor data caused by the COVID-19 pandemic.

-There are some cases whereby simply applying the growth factor to the cost or savings of a budget item is not used to estimate costs in the subsequent fiscal biennium.
+There are some cases where an approach other than simply applying the growth factor to the cost or savings of a budget item is used.
 These include the following situations:

 - Custom adjustments.
 Custom adjustments are used when the estimated annual costs in the subsequent fiscal biennium are expected to be significantly different from the second FY of the current biennium.
 This occurs primarily when a policy is being phased in during the second FY of a biennium or may be delayed until the subsequent fiscal biennium.
 In most cases, the growth factor is applied after a custom adjustment is made to reflect the phase in for the policy item.
 In a small number of cases, the custom adjustment already accounts for the types of growth captured by the growth factor and so the growth factor is not applied. - One-Time costs.
 Certain items in the budget are one-time for the current biennium and therefore the related costs or savings are not carried forward into the subsequent biennium. - Compensation items.
-Because the Outlook statute specifically excludes any additional future costs related to collective bargaining agreements (CBAs) not approved by the Legislature, or salaries and benefits, no growth factor is applied to most compensation related items.
+Because the Outlook statute specifically excludes any additional future costs related to collective bargaining agreements not yet approved by the Legislature, or salaries and benefits, no growth factor is applied to most compensation related items.
 However, a custom adjustment is applied to items that are not fully implemented in the second year of the biennium to capture the full cost in the subsequent fiscal biennium.
-In addition, adjustments for compensation increases that are required under current law such as cost of living adjustments that are required under Initiative 732 (now applies only to community & technical colleges) and K-12 education
+In addition, adjustments for compensation increases that are required under current law such as cost of living adjustments for community & technical colleges (in accordance with Initiative 732) and K-12 education are included.
+Also included is the impact of estimated pension rate changes (assuming no change to pension funding methodologies or benefits).

-- are included.
-Also included is the impact of estimated pension rate changes (assuming no change to pension funding methodologies or benefits). - K-12.
+- K-12.
 Beginning with the 2017 legislative session, K-12 calculations for the ensuing biennium shifted from a growth factor approach to utilization of a K-12 model.
-The K-12 model updates the growth and inflationary factors with each forecast and is continually updated for other factors such as levy equalization, enrollment, student transportation, and staff mix.
+The K-12 model updates caseload and inflationary factors with each forecast and is continually updated for other factors such as levy equalization, enrollment, student transportation, and staff mix.
 The K-12 model is also used for fiscal notes and legislative policy proposals. - Debt Service.
 Beginning with the 2018 legislative session, debt service calculations for the ensuing biennium shifted from a growth factor approach to utilization of the debt service model.

-Challenges in Assessing the Reliability
+Challenges in Assessing the Reliability of Outlook Projections

-There are a variety of challenges in assessing the reliability of the methodology that has been used to estimate ensuing biennium expenditures.
+There are a variety of challenges in assessing the reliability of the methodology that is used to estimate ensuing biennium expenditures.
 These include: